fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 * There are foreign people in the conference

-!SLIDE center red

-# **Warning:** this talk does not have all the answers you may are looking for

-## Upgrading Ruby can be very difficult sometimes! (or not)

 !SLIDE center

 ## This talk was inspired by a very difficult process of upgrading Ruby we experienced in Locaweb